troch/troch.github.io/_generator/src/tour-of-node-build-tools-gulp-2.md

 and `dest()` will write them to disk.
 Vinyl-fs is also depending on [through2](https://www.npmjs.org/package/throught2), a wrapper around Node streams2 (Streams in Node v0.10.x).
 From streams2 comes the `.pipe()` and `.on('error|end|data|readable|close')` methods.

-> In most cases, a or vinyl-fs pipeline is simply a **map-reduce** operation on a set of files.
+> In most cases, a vinyl-fs pipeline is simply a **map-reduce** operation on a set of files.

 ## Gulp plugins